 A good place to start is by asking yourself what you can realistically achieve.
-Does exclusive content make sense for your publication?
+Does exclusive content make sense for your project?
 How much dialogue are you prepared to have with your members?
 Should they be able to have a say in the content you produce?

 On the other hand, you need to think about your members and their likely motivations.
 Are they people who would become members in order to gain access to exclusive content?
-Or might they support you even without any concrete benefits, simply because they want your publication to continue?
+Or might they support you even without any concrete benefits, simply because they want your project to continue?

 Steady Features used

-Example Steady Publishers
+Example Steady Creators

 Exclusive content behind paywall, exclusive podcast episodes, exclusive newsletters, Access to archived articles